jvr0123/Senior-Design-Autonomous-Vehicle/README.md

 In addition, a Raspberry Pi 4 B+ with 8GB of ram is functioning as our controller onboard the car along with a compatible camera module.
 ## Setup
 The Pi is loaded with the python file control.py.
 It is then accessed remotely and controlled by a client run on a desktop that cas connected to the pi.
+The remote functionality makes use of the socket library, which allows our software to make calls to the Berkeley Sockets API.